Maku4/case-beer/README.md

 - Validation:
 For a production-level app, more robust would be needed.

+- Hardcoded text:
+Text for future internalization should not be hardcoded and should be stored in a special file.

 Conclusion:
 This project is a proof of concept using Next.js, TypeScript, TailwindCSS and browser APIs.
 It can serve as a foundation for a more feature-rich application in the future.